22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 Website | Instagram | Facebook

 With “Crafting the Perfect Sushi” as the tagline on their website, Shoushin is North Toronto’s only omakase sushi restaurant.
-Established in 2015, the restaurant specializes in Edomae style sushi, and the place resembles the traditional high-end sushi restaurants found in Tokyo.
+Established in 2015, the restaurant specializes in Edomae style sushi.
 With original ingredients, and fish imported directly from Japan, Shoushin guarantees superior taste and authenticity.

 What to order: Sakura Omakase, Crown Musk Melon